Risk Governance

 TSMC has defined its risk appetite in statements that outline the nature and extent of risks it is willing to take in pursuit of its business goals:

-• The risk taken should be carefully evaluated, commensurate with rewards and in line with the Company’s strategic, investment, financial and corporate objectives.
+- The risk taken should be carefully evaluated, commensurate with rewards and in line with the Company’s strategic, investment, financial and corporate & sustainability objectives.

-• Risk considerations are an integral part of business operations and managed within the risk tolerance of the divisions, of relevant functional units and of the Company itself.
+- Risk considerations, including ESG factors, are an integral part of business operations and managed within the risk tolerance of the divisions, of relevant functional units and of the Company itself.

-• The Company will not invest or participate in any business activities that exceed its risk tolerance.
+- The Company will not invest or participate in any business activities that exceed its risk tolerance or that conflict with our commitment to ESG principles.

-• The Company does not tolerate safety related breaches or lapses, non-compliance with laws and regulations, or illegal acts such as fraud, bribery and corruption.
+- The Company does not tolerate safety related breaches or lapses, non-compliance with laws and regulations, or illegal acts such as fraud, bribery and corruption and extends this zero-tolerance policy to include environmental violation, human rights abuses and governance failure.

 Following a five-step risk management process – identification, assessment, response, monitoring and review – risk assessments are performed by key functional units to form an enterprise-level risk map and mitigation plans, which are presented to the audit and risk committee.
 This process is supported by ongoing education and awareness efforts in fostering a risk-aware culture and building risk competencies.
 TSMC recognizes that its systems and processes provide reasonable but not absolute assurance and hence continually strives to improve its ability to manage and respond to risks and capitalize on opportunities.